This article describes the parameters you can use when constructing place URIs. These URIs perform Places queries.

 Query for items matching this host or domain name.
 See domainIsHost for more information.

-The folder to query.
-This may be one of the following:
+The GUID of the parent folder to query.
+This may be one of the following (note: there should be 12 characters in the GUID):

 The Bookmarks menu.